Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsubsection{Surveillance Drone}

-Governments have been trying to establish a way of monitoring a crowd in case of people's failure to do social distancing.
-The Surveillance Drone can control a crowd.
-Two examples of this type of drone can be found in China and India.
-They are made by MicroMultiCopter(China)\cite{marr2020robots} and Cyient(India)\cite{Cyient2020}.
-Fig. \ref{image:surv.Drone} displays a model of this type.
-The MicroMultiCopter drone has also been equipped with speakers to announce important information from the government which will be discussed in the next type of drone within this phase.
+Surveillance drone was designed and developed as an effective way to monitor crowds in case of people's failure to do social distancing.
+MicroMultiCopter \cite{marr2020robots} made in China and Cyient \cite{Cyient2020} from India are two types of this drone (Fig. \ref{image:surv.Drone}).
+The MicroMultiCopter drone has also been equipped with speakers to announce important information from the authorities which will be discussed in the next type of drone within this phase.